 Having said that (SPOILER ALERT!) let me summarize the ending of Split.
-After one of the three kidnapped girls discovers that the core personality, Kevin Crumb, could be “called forward” and perhaps give her a clue as to how she and the other two girls might escape—the 23 altars form a cerebral lynch mob, overtake Kevin Crumb, and forever bury him within the shattered recesses of Kevin’s mind—never to be called forward again.
-(The physical death of Kevin Crumb is even announced on the evening news).
+After one of the three kidnapped girls discovers that the core personality, Kevin Wendall Crumb, could be “called forward” and perhaps give her a clue as to how she might escape—the 23 altars form a cerebral lynch mob, overtake Kevin Crumb, and forever bury him within the shattered recesses of Kevin’s mind—never to be called forward again.
+(The suspected physical death (murder) of Kevin Crumb is even announced on the evening news).
 With Kevin at last subdued, The Beast enters the host body and finally “introduces” himself to the 23 altars—all in awe after having highly anticipated his long-awaited arrival.
 The 23 altars all step aside, roll out the red carpet, and The Beast assumes the throne as Kevin’s front-facing identity.
 (This final scene unfolds as several of Kevin’s altars and the Beast have a Gollumesque tete-a-tete with themselves in front of multiple mirrors (multiple or shattered reflections in a mirror being an esoteric symbol of trauma-based mind control).

 An alternate ending is included after the closing credits.
 In this ending, The Beast takes his “Horde” of 23 altars to the roof of a high office building and has them all looking down on the people below.
 (Queue mental image of Lucifer taking Christ to the top of the temple mount here).
 Dennis (one of the 23 altars) says, “Look at all those unbroken souls.”
 To which, Patricia, another of the 23 altars, replies, “Such a waste.”